MArhamAA1422/TuitionPlatform/README.md

 **Author: Md.
 Mazharul Islam & Md Arham Ahmed Adil**

-### How to Run the Project
+### How to Run the Project (Also can be run in different ways)

 **Software:** xampp, apache server, MySQL

-1. First we run apache server and MySQL from the xampp console locally.
+1) First we run apache server and MySQL from the xampp console locally.

-2. Secondly we run “http://localhost/TuitionPlatform/index.php” in any browser.
+2) Then, we run “http://localhost/TuitionPlatform/index.php” in any browser.

-3. Here, **TuitionPlatform** should be located inside the **xampp/htdocs** folder.
+3) Here, **TuitionPlatform** should be located inside the **xampp/htdocs** folder.

 ### FrontEnd Development Tools: HTML, CSS, Bootstrap, JS